-\$1,131 million to retirement plans \$230 million to other benefit programs
+\$1,167 million to retirement plans

+\$249 million to other benefit programs

-\$1,361 million total state contributions
+\$1,416 million total state contributions

 STATE CONTRIBUTION RATES approved by the General Assembly

-%
+U

-Retirement FY17-FY18
+Retirement FY19-FY20 FY21-FY22

-Teachers 16.32%
+Teachers 15.68% 16.62%

-State 13.49
+State 13.52 14.46

-VaLORS 21.05
+VaLORS 21.61 21.88

-SPORS 28.54
+SPORS 24.88 26.26

-JRS 41.97
+JRS 34.39 29.84

-SOURCE: 2017 Appropriation Act, Department of Education standards of quality data, and JLARC analysis of VRS financial data.
+SOURCE: 2019 Appropriation Act, Department of Education standards of quality data, and JLARC analysis of VRS financial data.

 NOTE: Contribution rates are shown as a percentage of employee salary.
 Board-certified rates were 100 percent funded for all plans beginning in FY18.

-\Increased from 14.66% in FY17 to 16.32% in FY18.
+VaLORS is the Virginia Law Officers' Retirement System.
+SPORS is the State Police Officers' Retirement System.
+JRS is the Judicial Retirement System.

 Operations

 VRS is an independent agency governed by a board of trustees.
 The board is responsible for overseeing VRS operations and investments, including oversight of the VRS trust fund, which it does through the assistance of several standing committees.
 The board appoints a director to lead VRS and a chief investment officer to oversee the VRS trust fund.
 The board also issues policies and procedures to guide operations, appoints an internal auditor to review agency operations, and employs an actuary to perform annual valuations of VRS plans and programs.

 VRS board - nine members

 Five members appointed by the governor Two with investment management experience, one with employee benefit plan management experience, one local government employee or retiree, and one public institution of higher education employee or retiree

 Four members appointed by the General Assembly Two with investment management experience, one state government employee or retiree, and one public school division employee or retiree

 The VRS director oversees the administrative departments, which manage benefits administration, customer service, finances, public relations, human resources, policy, and IT.
-The chief investment officer oversees the investment department, which manages the VRS trust fund according to policies set by the board.
+The chief investment officer oversees the investment department, which manages the VRS trust fund and the defined contribution plans according to policies set by the board.
 As an independent agency, VRS is exempt from some personnel and procurement laws and regulations that apply to executive branch agencies.

 Nearly all VRS operations are funded through the VRS trust fund; the agency generally does not receive general fund appropriations.
-VRS operating expenses were \$90 million for FY17.
+VRS operating expenses were \$99 million for FY19.
 Operating expenses include most agency expenses such as personnel, contracted professional services, communications, and office space.
-Operating expenses include in-house investment expenses (\$31 million) but do not include payments for outside investment services (\$393 million in FY17).
-Operating expenses also do not include payments to retirees and beneficiaries (\$5 billion in FY17).
+Operating expenses include in-house investment expenses (\$37 million) but do not include payments for outside investment services (\$449 million in FY19).
+Operating expenses also do not include payments to retirees and beneficiaries (\$5 billion in FY19).
 Retirement plans VRS administers defined benefit retirement plans, also called pension plans, for state and local employees.
 The two largest plans are the Teachers Plan and the State Employees Plan.
-Other plans include those for state police officers (SPORS), other Virginia state law officers (VaLORS), judges (JRS), and individual retirement plans for 593 political subdivisions (local).
+Other plans include those for state police officers (SPORS), other Virginia state law officers (VaLORS), judges (JRS), and individual plans for 598 local political subdivisions.
 Plan members are divided into three benefit groups, depending on when they were hired: Plan 1, Plan 2, and Hybrid Retirement Plan.
 Plan 1 and Plan 2 are defined benefit plans.
 The hybrid plan has both defined benefit and defined contribution components.
-Members with enhanced hazardous duty benefits-public safety officers in SPORS, VaLORS, and just over one-third of local plans-receive relatively higher benefits per year of service and are eligible to retire with fewer years of service.
+Members with enhanced hazardous duty benefits-public safety officers in SPORS, VaLORS, and just over one-third of local plans-receive higher benefits per year of service and can retire with fewer years of service.
 A hazardous duty supplement is available to some members from the date they retire until they reach normal social security retirement age or age 65.
 Members with enhanced benefits are not eligible to participate in the hybrid plan.
 Defined benefit plans at a glance